-The Book of U.S. Government Jobs – 11th edition, by Dennis Damp – Find out where the jobs are, what’s available and how to get one.
-Includes a comprehensive federal resume and application guide with resume samples and suggested formatting techniques.
-Explore jobs nationwide and overseas with a special chapters on law enforcement jobs, overseas opportunities, agency directory, and skills index.
-Visit this book’s companion web site at www.federaljobs.net.
+Find out where the jobs are, what’s available and how to get one on www.federaljobs.net.
+Includes comprehensive federal resume and application guidance with resume samples and suggested formatting techniques.
+Explore jobs nationwide and overseas.
+Visit this site frequently for updated guidance.

 OPM’s Leadership Site – The Federal Executive Institute and the Management Development Centers are dedicated to developing career leaders for the Federal Government.
 There three centers in Charlottesville, Virginia, Shepherdstown, West Virginia, and Aurora, Colorado all offer exceptional residential learning environments and are staffed with program directors, seminar leaders, and facilitators drawn from America’s elite corps of training professionals.
 Explore this program online at https://leadership.opm.gov/index.aspx.

 Dictionary of Occupational Titles (DOT) – The DOT is the most comprehensive listing of job descriptions that exists.
 It describes over 12,000 occupations and is used by all State Employment Service offices to match people’s qualifications to job openings.
 Available at most libraries.